 You may also see wild turkey vultures that hang around the Safari Park.
 They have excellent eyesight and can easily spot a keeper walking to an exhibit with a “free lunch.”

 Things we humans put in our environment seem to be causing rapid declines in vulture populations.
-For example, in India and other parts of South Asia, huge numbers of vultures died.
+For example, in India and other parts of South Asia in the 1990s, huge numbers of vultures died.
 In 2000, San Diego Zoo Global joined the investigation to determine what was killing the birds.
 The outcome surprised everyone: an anti-inflammatory drug used by veterinarians and ranchers to help livestock.
-The vultures ate livestock that had been treated by the drug, became sick, and died.
+The vultures were eating livestock that had been treated by the drug, became sick, and died.
 Efforts were made to restrict the use of the drug in livestock.

 To conserve these graceful scavengers, breeding programs, education, and awareness programs have been started for endangered vultures by organizations like The Peregrine Fund and Vulture Rescue.
-San Diego Zoo Global is heavily involved in the California Condor Recovery Program.
+San Diego Zoo Global is significantly involved in the California Condor Recovery Program.